JGT76/introduction-to-github-yordanka/YordankaProfile.md

-This is my first trial with local GIT.
+This is my first trial with local GIT.And this is the change.